Master’s Degree Program Requirements

 Once any final revisions or modifications have been made and confirmed in writing by the supervisor(s), the final thesis must be submitted electronically to SGS and to the department.
 See the SGS guidelines on Producing Your Thesis for further information.

-Students enrolled in a collaborative specialization may have additional requirements.
+Students enrolled in a collaborative specialization should view the Collaborative Specializations page for any additional requirements.

 The MRP is generally not more than 13,000 words (typically up to 40 pages double-spaced), not including appendices and bibliography.
 The MRP will address a research question or set of questions and can take different forms, including: